 Jean Degan is the Director of Music Ministry at St. Joseph RC Church in Bristol, CT.
 She holds a Bachelor of Science Degree in Music Education from the University of Connecticut, a Bachelor of Music degree in organ performance and a Master of Music degree in Liturgical Music from the Hartt School of Music, University of Hartford.
 Jean discovered handbells in 1993 and has since organized 4 handbell choirs through the church and affiliated school, adding to the three vocal choirs and extensive cantor program.
 Jean has been a handbell clinician/director throughout New England.
 She is the past chair of Handbell Musicians of America Area 1.
 Jean also teaches private piano and pipe organ.
 She is a recitalist and accompanist on both piano and organ.
 Jean is very active in the Archdiocese of Hartford recording many CD’s of MusicQuest for the Small Christian Community Office.

 Krishna Ersson discovered handbells while studying engineering and math at Rose-Hulman Institute of Technology.
 His diverse interests in music, dance, science, and technology and his belief that growth comes through constant challenge fueled a passion for exploring the unique artistic expression made through modern handbell ringing.
 Before moving away from the Boston area Krishna performed for six years with the Back Bay Ringers, founded the Back Bay Quartet, a handbell ensemble known for their entertaining arrangements and exciting performances, and was principal percussionist with the Metropolitan Wind Symphony.
 He enjoys attending high-level national ringing events, such as Distinctly Bronze, and was a member of the nationally auditioned Handbell Musicians of America All-Stars ensemble that performed at the 15th International Handbell Symposium in Liverpool, England.
-Recently, Krishna can be found teaching handbell and auxiliary percussion techniques at workshops and seminars throughout New England and nationally.
-He has taught at many Area I Festival Conferences, Directors’ Seminars, and local skill-building workshops.
-Although originally from Portland, OR, Krishna is currently a senior software engineer at a small startup in Guilford, CT.
+Krishna can now be found teaching handbell and auxiliary percussion techniques at workshops and seminars throughout New England and nationally.
+He has taught at many Area I Festival Conferences, Directors’ Seminars, and local skill-building workshops, and served as the massed conductor clinician at the 2014 Area I High School RingOut.
+He currently serves on the Area I Board of Directors and is the Chair of the 2019 Area I Festival Conference.
+Although originally from Portland, OR, Krishna lives in Guilford, CT and leads software development at a medical imaging startup.

 Susan Ewing is the newest member of the Shoreline Ringers, having joined the group in 2017.
 She has been ringing handbells since she was 12 years old and learned how to ring 4-in-hand when she was 16 and has been hooked on the technique ever since.
 Her fellow ringers can attest that she will try to teach anyone this technique at any opportunity (no matter how wary they are of having 2 bells in one hand!).
 In addition to ringing bells, she also enjoys kitting and likes the balance of the crafts and music with her day job – a scientist at Pfizer.